dylanwolf/ttrpg-tools/README.md

 Assigns a pool of points to one or more statistics.
 When configuring, you can define:

+- **withLabel()**: Defines the label that will be shown for this step.
-- **getAvailable(source, data)**: Returns the total number of points that can be assigned.
+- **withAvailablePoints()**: Returns the total number of points that can be assigned.
-- **getPools(source, data)**: Returns the pools that can be assigned points.
+- **withStatPools()**: Returns the pools that can be assigned points.
 A pool's value can never go below 0, but you can assign a _MaxValue_ to limit how many points can be assigned to each pool.
-- **getDefaultValue(src, data)**: Returns the default value, which is used when the step state is initialized.
+- **withDefaultValue()**: Returns the default value, which is used when the step state is initialized.

 #### Assign Stats Step

 Assigns an array of stats to different ability scores.
 When configuring, you can define:

-- **label**: The text shown at the top of the step.
+- **withLabel()**: The text shown at the top of the step.
-- **getChoicesList(source, data)**: Returns the array of choices.
+- **withChoicesList()**: Defines the array of choices.
-- **choiceEqualsFunc(us, them)**: Provides a way to determine when two choices are equal (used if choices change between updates).
+- **withChoiceEqualsFunc()**: Provides a way to determine when two choices are equal (used if choices change between updates).
+- **withChoiceText()**: Defines the text shown for each choice.
-- **getStates(source, data, choicesList)**: Returns the different stats that each choice can be assigned to.
+- **withStatTargets()**: Returns the different stats that each choice can be assigned to.
 You can define a stat as `Locked` with a `FixedValue` if it is set elsewhere by a previous step.
-- **getDefaultValue(source, data, choicesList)**: Returns the default value, which is used when the step state is initialized.
+- **withDefaultValue**: Returns the default value, which is used when the step state is initialized.

 #### Checklist String Step

 Allows the user to choose from a list of options.
 When configuring, you define:

-- **label**: The text shown at the top of the step.
+- **withLabel()**: The text shown at the top of the step.
-- **getSelectList(source, data)**: Returns the array of choices.
+- **withSelectList()**: Returns the array of choices.
-- **getValue(item)**: Returns the text value of an item in the select list.
+- **withItemValue()**: Returns the text value of an item in the select list.
 This will be written to step state and character data.
-- **getText(item)**: Returns the text that should be displayed for an item in the select list.
+- **withItemText()**: Returns the text that should be displayed for an item in the select list.
-- **getDefaultValue(source, data, choicesList)**: Returns the default value, which is used when the step state is initialized.
+- **withDefaultValue()**: Returns the default value, which is used when the step state is initialized.
-- **getMinimumSelectCount(func)**: Defines a function that returns the minimum number of items that must be selected before this step is considered complete.
+- **requiresMinimumSelections()**: Defines a function that returns the minimum number of items that must be selected before this step is considered complete.
 If not defined, the step is always considered complete.
-- **getMaximumSelectCount(func)**: Defines a function that returns the maximum number of items that can be selected.
+- **requiresMaximumSelections()**: Defines a function that returns the maximum number of items that can be selected.
 If not defined, any number of options can be selected.
-- **useMarkdown(flag)**: Specifies whether the checklist items should be rendered as Markdown or plain text.
+- **useMarkdown()**: Specifies whether the checklist items should be rendered as Markdown or plain text.
+- **useDropDownForSingleChoice()**: Specifies whether the checklist should be replaced with a drop-down when the maximum number of selections is 1.

 #### Container Step